app1606/text-recognition-test-task/README.md

 ## Setup

 Since github has the limit of 2GB of weights, I had to upload them to [Google Drive](https://drive.google.com/file/d/1-3Ll1_82AWtzPd2VuGlxPZZCCBlUXu4D/view?usp=sharing).
-Please, download the weights and put the to the `/weights` folder.
+Please, download the weights and put them to the `/weights` folder.

 ## Work